arthmis/chat-app/README.md

 from Discord.
 It isn't meant to be a discord clone.
 It's only meant to be a learning experience for backend software, using NoSql(CassandraDB), and PostgreSQL.

+## Warning
+This Readme isn't complete because testing for Cassandra isn't complete or polished.
+So there will be some issues.

 ## Building

 The OS used is ubuntu 18.04.